Skip to main content

 Email: cjang@imanibehavioralhealth.com

-Giving up on a goal because of a setback is like slashing your other three tires because you have a flat; I live by this quote because it is so simplistic yet speaks volumes.
-I feel that in life you will always have setbacks, but that is essential to understand that it is a process that it is your process that we will work through together in a strong therapeutic relationship.
+Giving up on a goal because of a setback is like slashing your other three tires because you got a flat; I live by this quote because it is so simplistic yet speaks volumes.
+I feel that in life you will always have setbacks, but it is essential to understand that it is a process but that it is your process that we will work through together in a strong therapeutic relationship.

 As a therapist; I presently have an interest in working with individuals of all age groups that struggle with anxiety, depression, anger management, personality disorders, trauma, self-esteem, LGBTQ, and family/couples counseling to name a few.
 My approach to therapy is integrative.
 I will utilize different modalities to find one that resonates with you to include EMDR where appropriate.
 I enjoy challenging others; so expect to be challenged to meet your fullest potential.